michaelfester/docs/docs/reference/components/web-embed-component.md

 In the **General** tab on the right side of the Layout Editor, locate the **Options** section.

 - Select a **Size** for the Web Embed window.
-- Select **Allow scrolling** if you’d like users to be able to scroll the page like a traditional website.
+- Select **Allow scrolling** if you'd like users to be able to scroll the page like a traditional website.

 {% figure src="/docs/reference/components/web-embed-component/web-embed-options.png" caption="" /%}